igorbrigadir/awesome-twitter-algo/README.md

 ## Bias and Manipulation

-Cases of potential bias, manipulation, favouritism, hacks, etc. The focus on this repository is on the concrete, techincal aspects of the code, not speculating on anything twitter may or may not have done.
+Cases of potential bias, manipulation, favouritism, hacks, etc. The focus on this repository is on the concrete, technical aspects of the code, not speculating on anything twitter may or may not have done.
 That exercise is left to the reader, however, there are some technical aspects that should still be described about these popular accusations, this is a section for those.
 Unfortunately, much of the configuration that would contain specific instances of interventions is not in the code.

 ### Deboosting Rival Sites